 Microsoft does not yet support hibernation in all regions.

-You must use a template that supports hibernation.
+In Azure, you must use a template that supports hibernation.
 You can create appropriate templates in Control.
 Contact Workspot to migrate existing pools.

 It is not supported on non-persistent desktops or application servers.